-Natural materials produced in the course of mining and treatment of uranium ores are also subject to the Act No. 157/2009 Coll., on mining waste management and amendments to certain acts and Atomic act, and therefore they are not covered by e.g. the Policy.
-This material of natural origin, placed in tailings and waste dumps, is from the workers and public radiation protection point of view regulated by SÚJB.
-The disposal facilities containing solely natural radionuclides are not considered nuclear installations under the Atomic Act.
+Natural materials produced in the course of mining and treatment of uranium ores are also subject to the Act No. 44/1988 Coll., on protection and use of mineral riches (the Mining Act), and therefore they are not covered by e.g. the Policy.
+Their disposal facilities containing solely natural radionuclides are not considered nuclear installations under the Atomic Act.